 Community care grants & Crisis grants

 The Scottish Welfare Fund is available to anyone on a low income and replaced the DWP “Social Fund” crisis loans and community care grants in April 2013.
 When these were abolished by the Tory government, the Scottish government began funding them instead.
 To access these grants, you apply directly to your local council (find direct links below).
 Each council has it’s own application process.

 The DWP Social Fund still exists providing payments such as Hardship Payments, Budgeting Loans etc. please check out The Social Fund page for more details.

 What happened to Community Care Grants (CCG) & Crisis Loans (CL) in England & Wales?

 Each local council decided for itself whether to replace the CCG and CL with council funds.
 These are referred to as ‘local welfare assistance schemes’.
-Some councils have it but some don’t – check their websites for information.
+Some councils have it but some don’t – check individual council websites for more information.

 Community Care Grant